K42

 Extra: Long pants or leg warmers*

-Rain jacket with hood (recommended minimum 10k waterproof rating)
+Rain jacket with hood (minimum 10k waterproof rating recommended)

 Buff / Cap / Bandana